samlss/DiceLoadingView/README.md

 diceLoadingView.stop(); //stop animation
 diceLoadingView.pause(); //pause animation
 diceLoadingView.resume(); //resume animation
-cubeLoadingView.release(); //Can 'released' when you don't need to use the loading view, for example in the activity's onDestroy()
+diceLoadingView.release(); //Can 'released' when you don't need to use the loading view, for example in the activity's onDestroy()

 diceLoadingView.setDuration(3000); //set the animation 's duration diceLoadingView.setInterpolator(new AnticipateOvershootInterpolator()); //set the animation's interpolator